-If you’re into philosophy and have read books like As a man thinketh, Think and Grow Rich, and The Secret and almost all the stuff by authors like Deepak Chopra and Wayne Dyer, you’re probably aware of the Law of Attraction.
+If you’ve read books like As a man thinketh, Think and Grow Rich, and The Secret and almost all the stuff by authors like Deepak Chopra and Wayne Dyer, you’re probably aware of the Law of Attraction.

 The law states that our life is the consequence of our thoughts.
-Our reality is created by the thoughts that we think.
-Everything that you see in your life is there because the types of thoughts that you’ve had attracted those things into your life.
+Our reality is created by the thoughts we think.
+Everything that you see in your life is there because of the thoughts you’ve had attracted those things into your life.

-According to the law of attraction, when you believe that you’ll get something, constantly visualize yourself having it and desire it with strong emotions, the universe will conspire to bring it to you.
+According to the law, when you believe that you’ll get something, constantly visualize yourself having it, and desire it with strong emotions, the universe will conspire to bring it to you.

 There’s a kernel of truth to it

 …but only a kernel.
 Like many superstitions, this law is not 100% inaccurate.
-We do tend to act in ways that reflect our thoughts and beliefs and thereby are likely to experience circumstances that match our attitudes and beliefs.
+We do tend to act in ways that reflect our thoughts and beliefs and are, thereby, likely to experience circumstances that match our attitudes and beliefs.

 However, what I want to prove wrong is the idea that there’s something magical about it, that our mind somehow influences the universe to bend to its will.